The cause: the file system calls

 A workaround with docker-sync

 Docker-sync is a tool that allows a two way and asynchronous synchronization.
 It will drastically improve the performances and make the comparable to running docker on a linux host.
-If you want to know more about the process, go check the documentation here.

 Here is a guide to quickly solve your issue: